byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<dEBRUYNE>** \<hyc> What's the difference btw @byterubcurrency and @byterubalert \<= Former is the official account
 **\<hyc>** OK I have a Q
 **\<sgp>** @hyc you have the floor, ask away!
-**\<XMRenthusiast>** It is hard to choose one slogan that is applicable to all users.
+**\<BTRenthusiast>** It is hard to choose one slogan that is applicable to all users.
 Based on the data I collected 1+ years ago, I think simple is usually better https://forum.getbyterub.org/6/ideas/2536/marketing-research-proposal
 **\<hyc>** Do we have plans for getting Android/iOS packages into their app stores yet?
 **\<sgp>** @hyc afaik, no work has been done there
 **\<sgp>** But the goal should be to get in the app stores